 A day at the Amanjena Resort in Marrakech is like a tour of the palace depicted in the tale “One Thousand and One Nights.”
 Simply put, it’s a more refined narrative of Arabian life than is usually available to the average traveler, even in the elegant and very Moroccan rose-red city of Marrakech.

-But that is the Aman way, exceeding expectations in service, design, comfort and decor at its 30 super luxe resort hotels in the world's best destinations.
+But that is the Aman way, exceeding expectations in service, design, comfort and decor at nearly 30 super luxe resort hotels in the world’s best destinations.

 Unlike classic Marrakechi luxury hotels known for vibrantly colorful mosaic walls and carved ceilings, the Amanjena is tranquil in the same way Buddhist temples are.
 People talk softly here.
 The lush rose of the Marrakech soil is used on the walls, highlighted with a mint, gold and sand tone in floor tiles.
 Sculpted stone fountains are strewn with pink rose petals.
 Moorish arches and subtle carved plaster scrolls decorate the public spaces.
-Emerging from a three-month refurbishment in late 2015, the resort has been expanded to include a two-bedroom Maison Jardin unit plus new lounges.
+After a three-month refurbishment in late 2015, the resort was expanded to include a two-bedroom Maison Jardin unit plus new lounges.

 An Evening at the Amanjena

-As part of the enhancements, two new lounges have been added off the reception area: one for cigars and shisha pipes in the evening, the other for afternoon tea and conversation.
+There are two lounges off the reception area: one for cigars and shisha pipes in the evening, the other for afternoon tea and conversation.
 Designed by noted Moroccan Reda Amalou, each has a fireplace and intricate stained glass doors that keep them comfortable on chilly winter days.

 We began our evening as the sun set, when the resort comes alive with candles flickering in hammered pewter fixtures that produce a patterned glow.
 The live Arabic music alternates between a hypnotic chanter who spins a gold tassel on his hat in time to the rhythm, and a lyrical ensemble.
 The trio: lute player, drummer with a small bongo, and a violinist who held his instrument upright and bowed across its strings would be welcomed on any stage.
 Together they created what could have been an Irish or Gaelic folk song, one with the the syncopation of Middle Eastern music but without the jingley sounds of belly dancing.

-For dinner, there's a new izakaya style Japanese restaurant serving sushi and grilled food from the robata.
+For dinner, there’s an izakaya style Japanese restaurant serving sushi and grilled food from the robata.
 The Mediterranean restaurant serves superb Moroccan food along with a delightful menu of dishes from Napoli, southern France and Andalucia.
 And romantics will want to arrange a meal at the private Caida tent.

 Extraordinary Facilities at Amanjena